andreamussap/data_analysis/python_BIDA/README.md

 ## Variable Reason for Absence

 The transformation of variable `Reason for Absence` was an interesting task because we've learnt how to work with [dummy variables](https://www.jigsawacademy.com/blogs/data-science/dummy-variable-trap/).
-We've looked at the list of reasons for absence with a qualitative analysis focus, and we've grouped the 28 reasons in four classes.
+We looked at the list of reasons for absence with a qualitative analysis focus, and we've grouped the 28 reasons in four classes.

 * Group 1 - reasons 1-14.
-They're all related to various diseases.
+They're all related to various serious diseases.
 * Group 2 - reasons 15-17.
 Reasons related to to pregnancy and giving birth.
 * Group 3 - reasons 18-21.
 About poisoning or other reasons not  elsewhere categorized.
-* Group 4 - reasons 22 to the last.
+* Group 4 - reasons 22 to the end.
 Categorized as light reasons.

 We did this because the values in `Reason for absence` represent categories, but in further lessons, we will make a quantitative analysis with this column.
 So, we needed to add a numerical meaning to this variable.